ylu8888/AetherX/README.md

-# Fake Stack Overflow
+# AEtherX

 AEtherX is a full-stack question and answer website for programmers, similar to Stack Overflow.
 This semester-long project was made during my CSE 316 course (Software Development) from Aug to Dec 2023.

+* Led team of 5: organized meetings, delegated tasks, helped teammates debug.
+Received final grade of 100%.

+* Implemented the entire user login system to allow CRUD operations on the users & created code templates for teammates.

-Tech Used: Our team wrote 7000+ lines of code using React, Node.js, Express, MongoDB (MERN Stack), & Tailwind CSS.
+* Tech Used: Our team wrote 7000+ lines of code using React, Node.js, Express, MongoDB (MERN Stack), & Tailwind CSS.

 ## Desktop Preview